 Is the Michigan Main Street program a grant program?

 No. At no point in time will a community receive a check from the Michigan Main Street Center as part of the Main Street program.
 MMSC staff provides technical assistance to our Main Street communities.
 However, communities who participate in MMS receive additional consideration for grants from Michigan Economic Development Corporation and other partner granting agencies.

 Who pays for a local Main Street program?

 When applying for the Select Level, communities are required to submit a 5-year budget completely funding the program, including staff, professional development, travel and any overhead.
 The budget should be a public/private partnership.
 MMSC does not charge a community to be a part of the program, nor do they fund any part of a community's budget.
 Typical funding comes from DDA and PSD’s, pledges and sponsors, memberships, contracts for services, and local municipal contributions.
-Communities can learn more about fund development planning and executing fundraising strategies at Associate Level Trainings, Main Street in Practice.
+Communities can learn more about fund development planning and executing fundraising strategies at the Main Street Training Series.

 Are all levels of the Michigan Main Street program required to have staff?

 No. The Engaged Level is not required to have staff.
 At the Select and Master Level, communities, regardless of their size, are required to have a full-time staff person dedicated to the revitalization of the downtown.